-- Overall, the staff-to-students ratio for theoretical modules is 1/100 (realistically 1/200) and for the workshops and studios 1/25, realistically however the ratio tends towards 1/40, becoming even lower in some cases, for example product design.
+- Overall, the staff-to-students ratio for theoretical modules is 1/100 (realistically 1/200) and for the workshops and studios 1/25, realistically however the ratio tends towards 1/40 ratio.
+In some studio workshops, for example product design, the ratio reaches 1/160.
 The above statistics exceed the legal maximum of 1/20. - The Department has an average of about 100 students per year.
 From these about 85 are direct entrants into the first year with the rest transferred due to family or other reasons from other departments or institutions.
 The bulk of transfers has recently been from TEI Serron (for reasons of closure), a flow that suddenly increased the teaching burden. - Full-time permanent staff is currently 18 in total.
 There is a large number of hourly contracted staff members, 24 in total.
+Technical full-time instructors are 22 in total.
 The existing social and economic conditions in Greece mean that it is not always possible to replace retiring staff.
-It appears that currently the ratio between new staff hired to staff just retired is 0/9.
+It appears that currently the ratio between new staff hired to staff just retired is only 1/5.